corda/corda/docs/source/serialization.rst

     // This time this call will succeed newC.l.add("d")

-Secondly, if the class is a Kotlin data class, a secondary constructor can be used
+Secondly, if the class is a Kotlin data class, a secondary constructor can be used.

 .. sourcecode:: kotlin